-- That said, you aren’t guaranteed no rain during the dry season, especially at the beginning and the end.
-I always bring a raincoat and it acts as a windshield if nothing else.
+- You aren’t guaranteed no rain during the dry season, especially at the beginning and the end.
+I always bring a rain jacket and it acts as a windshield if nothing else.

 What Should I Wear on the Inca Trail?

 The main problem with packing clothing for the Inca Trail is that you are likely to have a very small, strict weight limit (generally around 11lbs) imposed by your agency, and anything over that, you’ll have to carry yourself.
 If you’re an experienced backpacker, that won’t be a problem (although, the altitude really does make a difference), but if you’re new to hiking and/or aren’t really looking for a suffer-fest, you will want to carry as little in your daypack as possible.
 The problem is that I just told you that you could experience temperatures anywhere from 20°F to 80°F, how on earth are you supposed to pack for that in only 11lbs?!

 - Several light layers that you can take off and put on as the temperature changes.